barseghyanartur/matyan/docs/index.rst

   branches) are protected.
 - Direct commits to TAP branches are forbidden.
 - All commits to TAP branches are made by pull requests.
+- JIRA (or a similar tool) is used for handing project tickets.
 - Pull requests are merged using GitHub or BitBucket web interface.

 Sample use-case